writethedocs/www/docs/blog/donations-black-community.rst

 for non-profit organizations supporting the Black community and their ongoing efforts.

-This week, we reached the goal of $1,500 in donations made by our community, and Write the Docs made matching donations to nine different organisations.
+This week, we reached the goal of $1,500 in donations made by our community, and Write the Docs made matching donations to nine different organizations.

-We matched donations to the following organisations:
+We matched donations to the following organizations:

 * NAACP Legal Defense Fund: $435
 * UndocuBlack Network: $300